 Collegiate teams competing in the U.S. Department of Energy Solar Decathlon® 2023 Build Challenge will hold community open houses for their zero energy homes April 4–18.

-Eleven collegiate teams across the globe have spent nearly two years designing and building full-size, high-performance, low-carbon houses for the competition.
+Eleven collegiate teams across the globe have spent nearly two years designing and building full-size, high-performance, low-carbon, zero energy houses for the competition.
 These dwellings demonstrate creative solutions to real-world climate issues, as well as long-term durability for local environmental conditions.
+They all are designed to be zero energy homes, which are residences that use less energy than they create.Solar Decathlon homes are the result of incredible commitment as students and faculty advisors pour two years of hard work into their design and construction

 See the Schedule of Open Houses to tour a zero energy Solar Decathlon Build Challenge home near you.

 All teams will compete at the Solar Decathlon Competition Event, April 20–23, in Golden, Colorado, at the National Renewable Energy Laboratory.
-At the event, teams will present across 10 contests in true decathlon style.
+At the event, teams will present the performance of their homes across 10 contests in true decathlon style.
 The home that performs best across all categories will become the 2023 Build Challenge Overall Winner.
 Join the awards ceremony livestream on April 23, 10 a.m.
 ET, to see which team takes home the first-place trophy!